Bigil: Complications

 The ticket prices were ranged from ₹700–1,500 in single screens and limited multiplexes across Chennai.
 Despite Tamil Nadu government's order on controlling the ticket prices, many theatres levied prices for the opening day shows, which was six times higher than the normal ticket price.
 Distributors opined that, they had bought the film for huge prices that cannot be covered through normal ticket rates, as a result, they demanded huge ticket rates for the film.
 However, theatre owners feared that they might be subjected to strict action from the government, even leading to suspension of theatre licence.
 Few theatres were reluctant to screen the film due to the complications on levying a deal with distributors, demanding huge price for ticket rates.

 Prior to the release, on 23 October 2019, the Tamil Nadu government denied permission to screen early morning shows for the film, and Karthi-starrer Kaithi (2019), in response to the queries regarding tickets being sold at exorbitant rates.
 The Minister of Information and Publicity, Kadambur Raju stated on Twitter saying "I have already sent the statement related to the cancellation of special shows.
 I have urged them [theatres] to refund the money to those who had made reservations.
 Through this initiative, the practice of charging exorbitant rates for special shows will be stopped."
 Few reports claimed that Vijay's speech at the film's audio launch targeting the state government, being the reason for the cancellation of early morning shows for the film.
 After the distributors and theatre owners meeting with the officials and ministers, the government granted permission for early morning shows starting at 4:00 a.m.

 Home media

 The satellite rights of the film were secured by Sun TV Network which also secured the rights for the film's dubbed versions in other South Indian languages also.
 The global television premiere of Bigil took place on Sun TV on 15 January 2020, coinciding with the Thai Pongal festival, and registered a TRP rating of 23.5, with 16473 crore impressions.
 The digital rights were sold to Amazon Prime Video.
 Bigil along with its dubbed Telugu version Whistle was premiered through the streaming platform on 13 December 2019.
 The film's dubbed Kannada and Malayalam versions were released through Sun NXT.
-The Hindi dubbed version was premiered on Goldmines TV channel on 23 October 2022.